Cancer antigen 19-9, CA 19-9 radioimmunoassay (RIA) test

 If your CA 19-9 is less than 37 U/mL, you may not have cancer.

-If your CA 19-9 is above 37 U/mL, you may have cancer of the pancreas, liver, gallbladder, lung, colon, or stomach.
+If your CA 19-9 is above 37 U/mL, you may have cancer of the pancreas, gallbladder, lung, or colon.

 If you have been diagnosed with pancreatic cancer and your healthcare provider is using this test as part of your treatment, here is what your results may mean: